hellerve/Detanglement/README.md

 conveniently add new APIs and API keys to the application.
 A database wrapper needs to be created sooner or later as well(as it stands, the only database code is inlined into a definition in the main script; not very beautiful).

+Also, the help file is a mess that needs to be cleaned up by someone who enjoys writing HTML files more than me.
+It is a non-informative mess.

 I suggest you code a plugin and see if it works.
 If it does not, we can look at what is the problem and fix it together.